From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs

 \section{RQ3: Impact of Bug-Inducing Change Information on APR Performance}

 To explore whether providing additional context, specifically bug-inducing change information, can enhance regression error repair performance, we focus on prompt-based techniques and adapt the prompt design to explicitly incorporate regression-specific context.
 We choose this approach based on its demonstrated effectiveness (as shown in RQ2), its inherent flexibility in both model usage and prompt construction, and its greater data efficiency compared to fine-tuning-based methods.
 The selection, configuration, and implementation details of these techniques are provided in Section~\ref{sec:APR-technique-selection}.
-Table~\ref{table:bic-results} summarizes the overall performance of prompt-based APR techniques on the \textsc{RegMiner4APR} benchmark, reporting the number of plausible patches, the number of correct patches among them, and the corresponding precision scores.